-Respon Frequency of respondents (percentage)
+Respond Frequency of respondents (percentage)

 Gender Male 40.00

 Female 60.00

 Age Less than 26 years old 6.67

 26 to 35 years old 6.67

 36 to 45 years old 73.33

 46 to 55 years old 13.33

 56 years old and more 0.00

 Working Experience Less than 1 year 3.33

 1 to 2 years 10.00

 2 to 3 years 20.00

-3 years and more 66.67
+3 years and more

-The quantitative data analysis used to describe result from twenty questions of questionnaire.
-Questionnaire consists of five sections; light, temperature, smell, spirituality and emotion.
+The quantitative data analysis was used to describe the results from twenty questions of questionnaire.
+The questionnaire consists of five sections; light, temperature, smell, spirituality and emotion.

-Figure 5 Mean scores of light
+Figure 2 Mean scores of light

-Under current light at workplace, result showed that respondent disagreed for clearly vision at work with mean score 2.47 out of 6.00.
+Under current light at workplace, results showed that respondens disagreed for clearly vision at work with mean score 2.47 out of 6.00.
 In part of opinion, Respondents agreed that they can work better if there is adequate light with mean score 4.47 out of 6.00.
-Respondents slightly disagreed that they can work effectiveness under current light.
+The respondents slightly disagreed that they can work effectiveness under current light.
 Respondents agreed that organization should have an improvement about light with mean score 4.97 out of 6.00.

-Figure 6 Mean scores of temperature
+Figure 3 Mean scores of temperature

-In part of temperature, respondent disagreed about comfortable temperature at work with mean score 2.57 out of 6.00.
-For opinion, they agreed that they can work more effective in comfortable temperature with mean score 4.63 out of 6.00.
+The respondents disagreed about comfortable temperature at work with mean score 2.57 out of 6.00.
+For opinion, they agreed that they can work more effectively in comfortable temperature with mean score 4.63 out of 6.00.
 But under current temperature, they disagreed that they had good performance with mean score 2.53 out of 6.00.
-For an improvement, they agreed that organization should have an improvement with mean score 4.63 out of 6.00.
+For an improvement, they agreed that the organization should have an improvement with mean score 4.63 out of 6.00.

-Figure 7 Mean score of smell
+Figure 4 Mean score of smell

-In part of smell, respondent slightly disagreed that there is no smell at work with mean score 3.13 out of 6.00.
+The respondents slightly disagreed that there is no smell at work with mean score 3.13 out of 6.00.
 They agreed that they can work better with mean score 4.47 out of 6.00.
 But under current smell in workplace, they slightly disagreed that they had good performance with mean score 3.37 out of 6.00.
 For an improvement, they agreed that organization should improve in part of smell with mean score 4.70 out of 6.00.

-Figure 8 Mean scores of spirituality
+Figure 5 Mean scores of spirituality

-Figure 9 Mean scores of emotion
+Figure 6 Mean scores of emotion

-For well-being of employees, respondents slightly agreed that they are optimistic view person, has a good relationship and able to work as a team with mean scores 4.07, 4.07 and 4.00 out of 6.00 respectively.
+For well-being of employees, respondents slightly agreed that they were optimistic; had a good relationship and able to work as a team with mean scores 4.07, 4.07 and 4.00 out of 6.00 respectively.
 While respondents agreed that they are ready for an improvement with mean score 4.48 out of 6.00.

-In part of emotion, respondents slightly agreed that they are happy at work, good emotional control and ready for an improvement with mean scores 4.00, 3.52 and 4.03 out of 6.00 respectively.
+Respondents slightly agreed that they were happy at work, good emotional control and ready for an improvement with mean scores 4.00, 3.52 and 4.03 out of 6.00 respectively.
 While they agreed that happiness lead to work effectiveness with mean score 4.66 out of 6.00.

-The quantitative data analysis used to describe result of interview and observation.
-From interview, respondents mention that they are satisfied with their job but organization should improve work environment.
-From observation, there is no accident during the period of study.
-Employees lack of enthusiasm while working.
-Work environment is insanitary because of dirt, snacks, empty bottle and etc surrounding workplace.
+The qualitative data analysis was used to describe the results of interview and observation.
+From interview, respondents mentioned that they were satisfied with their job but organization should improve work environment.
+From observation, there was no accident during the period of study.
+Employees lacked enthusiasm while working.
+Work environment was unsanitary because of dirt, snacks, empty bottle and etc surrounding workplace.

-ODIs were implemented based on four steps mentioned in research methodology.
-The result of ODIs were summarized as following:
+The ODI were implemented, using four steps mentioned in research methodology.
+The results of ODI are summarized as follows:

+Table 2

-Table 2 Result of ODIs
+Result of ODI